How old are your kids when you start homeschooling?

 Young children learn best through playing.

-The best way for your toddler to learn is to provide them with plenty of opportunities to play.
+The best way for your homeschool toddlers to learn is to provide them with plenty of opportunities to play.
 You can have both directed play and free play times, and you can offer enrichment through tools (toys) and direct instruction.

 Most (good) preschools will do this.
 They use a combination of toy-based educational material with games, stories and teacher-directed play to teach kids the skills they need to succeed with later learning.